 Billionaire Miriam Adelson is getting back involved in donating to Conservative causes.

 – – –

-Todd Carney is a lawyer and frequent contributor to RealClearPolitics.
-He earned a juris doctorate from Harvard Law School.
+Todd Carney is a writer based in Washington, DC.
 The views in this piece are his alone and do not reflect the views of his employer.